WonderzGmbH/nativefiledialog-extended/README.md

 ![GitHub Actions](https://github.com/btzy/nativefiledialog-extended/workflows/build/badge.svg)

+> _Artem Chepurnoy_:
+> This repo was modified to build `.so` files instead of static libraries.
+Cheers!

 A small C library with that portably invokes native file open, folder select and file save dialogs.
 Write dialog code once and have it pop up native dialogs on all supported platforms.
 Avoid linking large dependencies like wxWidgets and Qt.

 This library is based on Michael Labbe's Native File Dialog ([mlabbe/nativefiledialog](https://github.com/mlabbe/nativefiledialog)).